matty99/matty99.github.io/_posts/2015-12-13-in-favor-of-adblock.md

 If you don't do all or at least most of these, I can easily claim that your users don't know how to leave your window and you are forcing them to convert (e.g. enter their email address) to see your content.

-Side note: There is a popular javascript library that tracks your mouse and shows the user a modal window when they are about to navigate away from your page.
+Side note: There is a popular Javascript library that tracks your mouse and shows the user a modal window when they are about to navigate away from your page.
 You can't seriously think that's a good idea.

 # Slowing down the web with bad code